SriPalla/misc/export.md

 ### Performance

-- **Change Streams**: Generally efficient for pulling changes, but performance may be affected by the frequency of polling and the volume of changes.
+- **Change Streams**: Efficient for pulling changes, but performance may be affected by the frequency of polling and the volume of changes.
 - **Timer Trigger**: Executes at specified intervals; may need tuning to balance performance and cost.

 ### Risks